nicolemitchell/fix/README.md

 Describe any challenges encountered while building the app.

-I had a lot of diufficulty with creating the scroll-view in the movies detail page so that the title and description could be swiped up over the movie poster.
+I had difficulty creating the scroll-view in the movies detail page so that the title and description could be swiped up over the movie poster.

 ## Credits